PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 Printing with high-temperature filaments like ABS or Polycarbonate requires an enclosure to eliminate thermal stress.

 But you generally don’t need an enclosure to print PLA.
-But if you’re struggling with layer adhesion, it could help.
+But a 3D printing enclosure helps ensure a perfect first layer if you struggle with layer adhesion.